 As appropriate to their scale, nature and location, development proposals should retain existing features of biodiversity value (including hedgerow and field margins, trees, veteran trees, grass verges, ancient grasslands, ponds and drainage ditches).
-Development proposals should identify how they will provide a minimum 10 percent net gain in biodiversity (on site in the first instance), in line with national policy, for example through:
+Proposals for new development in the Plan area that are required to secure Biodiversity Net Gain, in line with national policy and the requirements set out in Policy 3 of the adopted Greater Norwich Local Plan, should seek to secure at least a 10% gain in biodiversity compared to the existing situation.
+Examples of enhancements to the biodiversity of the Plan area can include the following:

 - a.
 The creation of new natural habitats and improvements to, or connections between fragments of habitats identified above. - b.
 The planting of additional native trees and hedgerows, for screening and landscaping purposes. - c.
-Green areas between and in new developments.
+Green areas between and in new developments. - d.

-- d.
 Soft site boundaries to new developments where adjacent to agricultural land, open spaces or settlement edge, through native hedgerows. - e.
 Integrated bird boxes and bat boxes on the site.